AdobeDocs/journey-optimizer.en/help/using/direct-mail/direct-mail-configuration.md

     >
     >To create a file routing configuration, you need to have the **[!DNL Manage file routing]** built-in permission.
 [Learn more](../administration/ootb-product-profiles.md#content-library-manager).

-1. A [direct mail surface](#direct-mail-surface) that will reference the file routing configuration.
-If you have not configured any file routing option, you will not be able to create a direct mail surface.
+1. A [direct mail configuration](#direct-mail-configuration) that will reference the file routing configuration.
+If you have not configured any file routing option, you will not be able to create a direct mail configuration.

 ## Configure file routing {#file-routing-configuration}